kadvani1/PeLLM/README.md

-# PeLLM 🏦 - Private Equity AI Agent
+# PeLLM 🏦 - Private Equity AI Agent - Create private equity funds for free

 # What is this repo?
 PeLLM is an AI agent for private equity.